deepakvbansode/deepakvbansode.github.io/content/english/blog/02-why-k8s-need-pod-replica-deployment.md

 ## ReplicaSets: Keeping Pods Alive

-You can think ReplicaSet is wrapper on pod.
-This wrapper makes sure pod is up and running.
+You can think of a ReplicaSet as a wrapper on a pod.
+This wrapper makes sure the pod is up and running.

 ![ReplicaSet](/images/blog/pod-replica-deployment/replicaset.jpg)